One Woman, Ruth Krehbiel Jacobs

 Choristers Guild also continued its tradition of creating moving music for children and youth for sacred and handbell choirs, as well as quality educational tools.
 And in the last ten years, it added beautiful adult pieces, and a line of secular music for schools.
 Most recently, it began expanding with a strong instrumental line.

 With the Choristers Guild’s strong leadership and excellent volunteers, and an amazing faculty at its events, it has its eye on the future.

 The Future of Choristers Guild

 Today, Choristers Guild is known as a large choral, school, handbell, and instrumental music publisher, and a leader in educational material for choir leaders.
-Choristers Guild has more than 12,000 strategic partners with over 2,000 members worldwide, and provides educational workshops and a training program for choral directors.
+Choristers Guild has more than 27,000 supporters worldwide, and provides educational workshops and a training program for choral directors.
 It is managed by executive director Dawn Jantsch and a team of nonprofit and music professionals.
 As stewards of this historic organization, the Choristers Guild team is committed to remaining relevant and mission-focused.
 It’s new mission: enabling leaders to nurture the musical and spiritual growth of children, youth, and adults.